rhaiscript/book/src/language/in.md

 container.contains(item)
 ```

-Support for the `in` operator can be easily extended to other types by registering a custom binary
+Support for the `in` and `!in` operators can be easily extended to other types by registering a
-function named `contains` with the correct parameter types.
+custom binary function named `contains` with the correct parameter types.

+Since `!in` maps to `!(... in ...)`, `contains` is enough to support both operators.

 ```rust
 let mut engine = Engine::new();